v4n00/quick-send-to-gpt/README.md

 1. Download the run.bat file from the link you uploaded it to, allow the download
 2. Open the run.bat file, allow the file to run
+3. (Optional) Pin the extension to the chrome toolbar
-3. Select anything on any webpage
+4. Select anything on any webpage
-4. Right click and select the empty option to prompt
+5. Click the extension icon

 The `run.bat` file will self-destruct after running.
 The extension only works in the opened chrome window, if you close it, the extension will be gone.